musiml/musiml.github.io/cfp/index.md

 ---
 layout: default
-title: Call for Papers
+title: Call for Abstracts
 ---

-## Call for Papers
+## Call for Abstracts

 We invite submissions of extended abstracts for the Muslims in ML Workshop at NeurIPS 2023.
 We invite submissions both from authors who self-identify as Muslim (Track 1) and by authors researching topics that address challenges faced by the Muslim community (Track 2).
 Papers are published in a non-archival format and may have been published in other venues before or may be published in other venues in the future.